 I knew Trump from U of P. He was a rich, big city playboy type.
 In our one common Wharton School class, International Finance, he rarely showed up.
 When I inquired about that, I discovered out he was paying a classmate to do his work for him, and that his dad was a big contributor to Penn.
 I was told “don’t worry about Donny”.
 I still remember those exact words.
 I was made to feel like I was out of my league for even asking.

 I was a sophomore, when Donny was a senior.
 We all knew his dad was very rich.
 I got into Penn on a scholarship.
 Not sure if my dad could have afforded Penn without that.
 But paying for homework is a form of cheating, is it not?
 And is that not sort of what the college admission scandal was all about?

-In the 1980’s, I was a very skillful blackjack player.
+In the 1980’s, I was a jeweler on the AC Boardwalk and a very skillful blackjack player.
 Given the chance to play fairly, I could usually emerge with a small win.
-I was never a high-roller, but I can still memorize 52 cards, a skill I developed from playing gin rummy.
+I was never a high-roller, but I can still memorize 52 cards, a skill I developed originally from playing gin rummy.

 No casino came down harder on skilled players than Trump’s Plaza.
 They even told the cocktail servers not to serve the card-counters any drinks – not even water.
 Trump’s staff used to make up stories about skilled players, saying they use foul language, so they could throw them out for a cause on the books.